-jsdom - pure JS implementation of the DOM API for use in Node.js.
-The main purpose of the library is to emulate a subset of browser functions which is sufficient for testing and parsing sites. jsdom is built into jest and requires absolutely no configuration.
-This is easy to see if you open Hexlet tests in any practice exercise that works with a browser.
-In terms of usage, it looks like we have document
+The library called JS DOM is a pure JavaScript implementation of the DOM API for Node.js.
+It helps to emulate a subset of browser functions sufficient for testing and parsing sites.
+JS DOM is built into Jest and requires absolutely no configuration.
+It is easy to see if you open Hexlet tests in any practice exercise that works with a browser.

 and window

-available right in the test itself.
+available right in the test itself:

 test('normalize', () => {